 The first two posts in this series are meant to create awareness and share knowledge of slow living.
 This post is intended to help you put it all into action and practice.
 If you’ve ended up here, you’ve probably started asking “why” to a lot of things in your life.
 And, you want to start doing something about it.

-Don’t skim the surface of your life.
+Don’t skim the surface of your life:

-A fast approach tends to be a superficial one, but when you slow down you begin to engage more deeply with whatever it is you’re doing.
+- “A fast approach tends to be a superficial one, but when you slow down you begin to engage more deeply with whatever it is you’re doing.
 You’re also forced to confront what’s happening inside you – which is one of the reasons why I think we find it so hard to slow down.
 Speed becomes a form of denial.
 It’s a way of running away from those more deeper, tangled problems.
-Instead of focusing on questions like who am I, and what is my role here, it all becomes a superficial to-do list. — Carl Honoré
+Instead of focusing on questions like who am I, and what is my role here, it all becomes a superficial to-do list.” — Carl Honoré

 5 Myths about Slow Living

 This is definitely one of the biggest misperceptions.
 Slow living is not about living your life in slow motion.
 It’s about doing everything at the right speed and pacing instead of rushing.
 Slow living isn’t about losing time by going slowly; it’s about gaining time by doing the things that are most important to you.

 I read an article where the author said she was giving up slow living because she was “losing my identity.”
 While slow living eliminates the nonessentials from your life, the intent is to free up time so you can be more.

-5) Slow living is anti-technology: Slow living isn’t about traveling back in time.
+Slow living isn’t about traveling back in time.
 It’s about using technology as a tool instead of technology using you.

-I certainly don’t blame the technology.
+- “I certainly don’t blame the technology.
 Gadgets are neutral – they’re tools, and it’s down to how we use them.
 Many people think the slow movement is Luddite, but I think it’s about using technology to find the right tempo.
 I have an iPhone, I have wireless on my laptop, I use Twitter and Facebook – but I use all of that stuff with what I consider to be a slow spirit.
-I don’t feel like I’m harassed by these gadgets, or a slave to them. — Carl Honoré
+I don’t feel like I’m harassed by these gadgets, or a slave to them.” — Carl Honoré

 10 Ways to Get Started with Slow Living